-Do you have a child born in the year 2006?
+Do you have a child entering Primary One next year?

 If your answer is yes and you are planning to register your child at a local primary school, then you might be interested in reading about these strategies.

 Primary One registration for local school usually begins in July.
 Despite the new ruling that Singaporeans get priority in the registration process, parents still freak out at the prospect of “not getting into a good school” and the need to apply calculated risks is a necessary measure to ensure success in your primary school registration.

 For many parents, this is still a period of high anxiety as they await the final reward of their efforts.
 The plotting and scheming starts as early as 18 months earlier when the research and preparation begins.
 Most parents would have done one or multiple of the following to get their child into their “branded” school of choice:

 - Become a member of your school alumni (Phase 2A)

 - Served as a parent volunteer at the school of your choice (Phase 2B)

 - Joined an association, clan or religious affiliation associated with the school of your choice (Phase 2B)

 - Be part of the grassroots community (Phase 2B)